contexted-js/core/docs/usage/object-oriented.md

 }
 ```

-Unlike `subscribeRoute` function, `Contexted` class supports both [context mutable](../concepts/middlewares.md#context-mutable-middlewares) and [context immutable](../concepts/middlewares.md#context-immutable-middlewares) middlewares, which you can switch between using `immutableContext` flag in your configuration.
-It is set to `false` (context mutable) by default.
+Unlike the `subscribeRoute` function, `Contexted` class uses [context mutable middlewares](../concepts/middlewares.md#context-mutable-middlewares) by default.
+In order to use [context immutable middlewares](../concepts/middlewares.md#context-immutable-middlewares), you should set `immutableContext` flag in your configuration to true.

 ## Examples